ENVIRONMENT

 Tropical rainforests in this decade will annually sequester a third of what they could absorb in the 1990s.
 The trees are dying, the forest is overtaxed, and the forests simply can’t absorb carbon at a faster rate, even though the concentration in the atmosphere is increasing.
 Intact tropical forests remain a vital carbon sink, but unless policies are put in place to stabilize Earth’s climate, it is only a matter of time until they are no longer able to sequester carbon anymore.

-When we drink a glass of water we do not make the connection with forests but our lives are deeply interconnected with it.
-We all depends on forests and their biodiversity, they supply air we bread and water we drink, they provide shelter, energy, medicine, income and food we eat.
-Forests are key to combating climate change, and to contributing to the prosperity and well-being of current and future generations.
+When we drink a glass of water we do not make the connection with forests but our lives are deeply interconnected with them.
+We all depend on forests and their biodiversity, they supply air we bread and water we drink, and they provide shelter, energy, medicine, income, and the food we eat.
+Forests are key to combating climate change and contributing to the prosperity and well-being of current and future generations.

 Forests cover one third of the Earth’s land mass, they are the most biologically-diverse ecosystems on land, home to more than 80% of the terrestrial species of animals, plants and insects.